michalholasek/utility-belt/README.md

 utility-belt
 ============

 JavaScript library with a small set of utility functions.
 Works in both browser and Node.js.
-Work in progress.

 ## License
 MIT